mfolivas/aws-node-serverless-x-ray-tracing/README.md

 `npm install --save-dev serverless-plugin-tracing`

 To deploy do the following:
-1 - run `sls deploy`
+1. run `sls deploy`
-2 - run `./execute-hello-multiple-times.sh`
+2. run `./execute-hello-multiple-times.sh`

-The application run the `sls invoke -f hello` every 5 seconds to show the traces
+The application run the `sls invoke -f hello` every 5 seconds to show the traces which invokes a request for an empty dynamodb table and publish an event to a topic.